Betsy DeVos defends proposal to arm some teachers after Parkland visit

 "I thought she would at least give us her 'thoughts and prayers,' but she refused to even meet/speak with students.
 I don't understand the point of her being here," Novell wrote on Twitter.

-Stoneman Douglas history teacher Greg Pittman said DeVos didn't visit any specific classes, but met with a small group of people in the school's media center.
+History teacher Greg Pittman said DeVos didn't visit any specific classes but met with a small group in the school's media center.

-"Is she here just for a photo op?
+"Is she here just for a photo-op?
 Is she bringing us any money for security?
 Is she bringing any money for mental health?
 Is she bringing us any money for teacher pay?" he asked.

 "Is she bringing us any other things that we need help with in education, or is it just a photo-op to send her down, appear in front of some cameras, take some pictures that she was here, pretend they care and then fly back off to Washington?"

-Last Friday, DeVos announced that the Department of Education will award a $1 million grant to Broward County Public Schools as part of Project School Emergency Response to Violence, or Project SERV.
+On Friday, DeVos announced that the Department of Education will award a $1 million grant to Broward County Public Schools as part of Project School Emergency Response to Violence, or Project SERV.

 "I have had the honor to meet several members of the Parkland community over the past days," DeVos said then.
 "The strength shown by these students, family members and educators is an inspiration to us all."